Friday, March 18, 2016

 Many Christians incorrectly blame paganism for the Holocaust.
 Surprisingly, many pagans do, too.
 Why?
 Naturally the people who perpetrated the Holocaust, don't want to take responsibility for it, but why do pagans seem willing to accept that their religion is to blame [1] when it's simply not true.

 During the height of Nazi power, less than two percent of Germany’s citizens claimed to be pagan.
 [2] If the Nazi regime had been pagan, no one would have dared to admit being Christian, just as no one dared to admit being atheist.
-Hitler was raised a Christian and he never renounced his membership in the Catholic Church.
+Hitler never openly renounced his membership in the Catholic Church.

-The two largest churches in Germany, Lutheran and Catholic, encouraged their members to stand up and stop the Nazi euthanasia program directed against “mental defectives.”
-The protest succeeded.
+The two largest churches in Germany, Lutheran and Catholic, encouraged their members to protest against and stop the Nazi euthanasia program directed against “mental defectives.”
+That protest succeeded.
 However, neither church did anything to stop the deportation or murder of Jews.

 Hitler Youth Insignia